IEEEBerkeley/web-hope/course-info.md

 ### Enrolling in HOPE

-Students who are interested in signing up for HOPE in Spring 2025 should fill out [THIS](https://berkie.ee/hope-sp25-apply) enrollment form to recieve a permission code (they will be distributed in batches, first come first serve).
-Our DeCal listing for Fall '24 was [https://decal.berkeley.edu/courses/7583](https://decal.berkeley.edu/courses/7583).
+Students who are interested in signing up for HOPE in Spring 2025 should fill out [THIS](https://berkie.ee/hope-fa25-apply) enrollment form to recieve a permission code (they will be distributed in batches, first come first serve).
+Our DeCal listing for Spring '25 was [https://decal.studentorg.berkeley.edu/courses/7764](https://decal.studentorg.berkeley.edu/courses/7764).

 Please email us if you are a concurrent enrollment student- we prioritize matriculated UC Berkeley students.
 Space permitting, however, concurrent enrollment students are welcome to take HOPE.

-Classes begin week of 1/26.
+Classes begin week of 9/1.

 We offer HOPE as an in-person class this semester.
 We plan to hold two identical sections of class each week (Wed and Thurs), and you can choose which section to enroll in.